 Now that Ruby is installed, let’s write a program to ensure everything works.

-Let's create a simple "Hello, World" program.
-This will make sure that our environment is working and gets you comfortable creating and running a Ruby program.
+Let’s create a “Hello, World” program.
+This will make sure that your environment is working and gets you comfortable creating and running a Ruby program.

 To do this, create a new file called

 puts "Hello, World!"

 Exit the editor by pressing

 CTRL+X. Then press

 y when prompted to save the file.
 You’ll be returned to your prompt.

 Now run the program with the following command: